allegheny-college-cmpsc-101-fall-2023/intersection-algorithms-starter/README.md

 ## Learning Objectives

-This assignment is about making a Command Line Interface to numerically compute the approximate square root of a number.
+This assignment is about making a Command Line Interface to remove duplicates in multiple ways.
 The learning objectives of this assignment are to:

 1. Use Git and GitHub to manage source code file changes
-2. Implement exhaustive and binary search methods to compute square roots
+2. Implement intersection algorithms using multiple data types.
 3. Write clearly about the programming concepts in this assignment.

 ## Seeking Assistance